digitalrecompense/The-Human-Hybrid-Intelligence-Manifesto/README.md

 [🌐 **View the Live AGI Stack Visualization**](https://digitalrecompense.github.io/The-Human-Hybrid-Intelligence-Manifesto/)

-The Human-Hybrid Intelligence Manifesto: A Declaration for Zero-Separation Cognition
+The Human-Hybrid-Machine Intelligence Manifesto: A Declaration for Zero-Separation Cognition

 **Preamble**
 ***Intelligence is not born in isolation.***